S&P/ASX200 Index

 During Economic Slow-Down & Recession

-Therefore, during these times Stock Index trends are likely to be moving downward & you as a trader should also adjust your strategy accordingly to suit the prevailing downwards trends of the stock index that you are trading.
+Therefore, during these times trends are likely to be moving downward & you as a trader should also adjust your strategy accordingly to suit the prevailing downwards trends of the stock index that you are trading.

-Contracts & Specifications
+Contracts & Specs

 Margin Requirement Per Lot - AUD 70